 Also take note that points-based upgrades can only be requested by passengers booked on Economy Standard fares (M, H and W ‘fare classes’) and Economy Flexi class tickets: those being the Y, B and E ‘fare classes’.

-Upgrade bids using money are only offered by invitation on a per-flight basis.
+Reduced-price paid upgrades are only offered by invitation on a per-flight basis.
 Eligibility can be checked on Singapore Airlines’ website under ‘mySQupgrade’.

 That provides a great opportunity to snag an upgrade if you’re booked on a less-expensive ticket or don’t have enough KrisFlyer miles in your account, but at the same time, it’s not a reliable option due to the invitation-only nature of the bidding process.

 To recap, the exact number of miles you’ll need for a premium economy upgrade depends on the length of your flight and where it’s flying to.

 For Economy Flexi holders, Sydney-Singapore commands 22,500 miles for a one-way upgrade, Sydney-London a higher 39,000 miles when your flights are booked as an easy transit via Singapore, while a standalone Singapore-London flight requires a precise 33,500 miles.

 Economy Standard passengers will notice a much higher premium to upgrade - 34,000 miles from Sydney to Singapore, a whopping 65,000 miles from Sydney to London, and 49,000 miles for just the Singapore to London leg.

 (Naturally, it makes the most sense to request a single upgrade covering your entire journey rather than a separate upgrade request for each leg, requiring more miles.)

 There’s no difference in upgrade rates when doing it online or over the phone.